We are committed to respecting and protecting your privacy whenever we use your personal data.

 International transfers of your personal data

 GenesisCare UK is part of a global organisation and we (or third parties acting on our behalf) may store or process personal data within the GenesisCare group of companies for administrative and management purposes.
-The group companies are located in Spain and Australia and the United States.
 This processing is based on our own or a third party’s legitimate business interests.

 As a global organisation we may engage global suppliers for the provision of services to the GenesisCare Group of companies and such suppliers may also be located outside the UK.